-This is your average cut green beans canned in water.
-Essentially, they’re boiled with a smidge of salt.
-This is the easiest, and most accepted as safe way to can green beans.
+Your basic recipe is simply cut green beans canned in water and slat.
+Essentially, they’re boiled.
+This is the easiest, and most common way to can green beans.

 It’s not considered safe, but if you’re wondering how to can green beans without a pressure canner, the answer is yes, you can do it.
-In fact, many of my neighbors as a kid didn’t even have a pressure canner, so they waterbath canned all kinds of things you’re not “supposed” to waterbath can (such as pumpkin).
+In fact, many of my neighbors as a kid didn’t even have a pressure canner, so they waterbath canned all kinds of things you’re not “supposed” to use a water bath canner (such as pumpkin).
 They just boiled the jars much longer than you would pressure can them for.

 I realize that even including this paragraph here could get me lambasted by well-meaning people.
 But I’m merely saying that canning green beans without a pressure canner is done – not that you should do it.

 For instance.
 One summer we pooled resources with two other families to make and the world’s biggest batch of vegetable soup.
-One of those families had a giant wood-fired waterbath canner that held 50 jars.
+One of those families had a giant wood-fired waterbath canner.
+That thing held 50 jars.
 So while we pressure canned a lot of the soup with our combined six pressure canners, we waterbath canned even more of it.

 Imagine our dismay throughout fall and winter when seals started popping and mold started growing. that soup was delicious, we put a lot of work into it, and there it was, going to waste.
 The jars were all mixed up, so I can’t prove it, but I’d bet a lot that the majority of jars going bad were waterbath canned.
 Even if you boil them for 2 hours, the inside of the jar might not get hot enough to kill every kind of bacteria.